SHIRO-Suit/kanjigrid/README.md

 - Persistent study decks are named `unseen kanjis from grid group "Group Name"`.
 - Temporary study decks are named `Temp - unseen kanjis from grid group "Group Name"` and are cleaned up when temporary study mode is enabled.

+[!NOTE] There is no guarantee the decks only contain cards that exatly match the group you selected, TMW Quiz, JLPT Levels etc..
+It fetches ALL WORDS that contain the kanjis listed in these groups.

 The `Decks` tab lists tracked Kanji Grid study decks and includes `Update All Decks`.

 `Update All Decks` handles both study-deck modes: